sundayj/npm-script-selector/README.md

 Options:
   -V, --version               output the version number -f, --file <value>          Path to the package.json.
-  -b, --banner <value>        Value for the title to be displayed to the user.
+(Optional - will auto-find nearest if not provided) -b, --banner <value>        Value for the title to be displayed to the user.
 (Replaces the NPM-Script-Selector banner.)
   -hb, --hide-banner          Use this flag if you'd like to not display a banner at all.
   -bf, --banner-font <value>  Pass the name of a font listed here to print the banner in the desired font. https://github.com/DefinitelyTyped/DefinitelyTyped/blob/53d91777b0daa1b5b6b0beac63ab0b25126b7b13/types/figlet/index.d.ts#L2
   -h, --help                  display help for command

 ```
+When the `-f` option is not provided, the tool will automatically search for the nearest `package.json` file by traversing up the directory tree from your current working directory.
 Path can be relative to current directory, or absolute.

 ![NPM Script Selector Screenshot 20231025](assets/npm-script-selector-screenshot-20231025.png)